lavanet/docs/docs/developer/sdk/sdk-backend.md

 ## ↪️ Recommended Flow

-Although you can subscribe your private key from the commandline, the easiest way to get started is through Lava's Gateway.
+Although you can subscribe your private key from the command line, the easiest way to get started is through Lava's Gateway.
 1. Sign up to the Gateway. 👉🏿[Register now](https://gateway.lavanet.xyz/?utm_source=sdk-backend-page&utm_medium=docs&utm_campaign=docs-to-gateway) if you haven’t already!

 2. Create a Project and Select your APIs!